-Franklin Street School of Woodworking is located in Tampa, FL and is both the working atelier for studio furniture makers Carl Johnson and Kate Swann as well as a woodworking school offering the best in beginning woodworking classes and master level seminars.
+Franklin Street Woodworking School is located in Tampa, FL and is both the working atelier for studio furniture makers Carl Johnson and Kate Swann as well as a woodworking school offering the best in beginning woodworking classes and master level seminars.
 Our shop and woodworking classes are located in a beautiful 4,000 square foot industrial renovated building from the 1920’s.

 Franklin Street’s Woodworking classes are designed to give you the focused attention and encouragement needed to build your skills, comfort level, and repertoire of woodworking techniques.